logdna/winevt-tailer/README.md

           - my_transform.custom_channel_specific
 ```

 Transform name is Python object importable full dotted path.
-Transforms applied in the list order.
+Transforms applied in the listed order.
 Tailer supports adding custom transforms defined in external py module file.

-Example of simple event *deduplication transform* (reduction filter) that skips subsequent events that have the same text in Message field:
+Here's a working example of event *deduplication transform* or reduction filter that skips subsequent events that have the same text in Message tag:

 ```
 from lxml import etree